smyk07/twitch-live-chat-history/README.md

 npm start TWITCH_CHANNEL_NAME_1 TWITCH_CHANNEL_NAME_2 TWITCH_CHANNEL_NAME_3
 ```

+A Web interface is also available when you start this app at http://localhost:8080

 ## How it works?

-When application is running, it will display all the chats.
+When application is running, it will display all the chats in the terminal as well as a web interface.

 If you want to retrieve chats, it has been stores in a Database called `chats.db`.